 Zero Tolerance Policy for Alcohol and Illegal Drugs

-The University will not tolerate the use, possession, and/or distribution of alcohol or illegal drugs.
+The University will not tolerate the use, possession, and/or distribution of alcohol or illegal drugs to include medical marijuana.
 These activities present a danger to the University community and detract from the educational mission of the institution.
 Students may be denied admittance into University facilities if it is believed they are under the influence of, or in possession of, alcohol or illegal drugs.
 Negative behavior that results from the use of alcohol and/or other drugs will not be tolerated in the University community.
 All instances of drug and alcohol usage will be formally adjudicated by the Office of Student Judicial Affairs and, wherever possible, police authorities.
 LHU provides alcohol and substance abuse counseling on the campus for students, staff and the local community.
 In addition, the residence hall staff is trained to deal with alcohol and substance abuse situations.

 Pennsylvania law states that no one under 21 years of age shall possess, sell, transport, or consume alcoholic beverages.
 Underage drinking violations are dealt with in accordance with Pennsylvania statutes.

 The possession or consumption of alcoholic beverages in the University residence halls or apartments is not permitted by any student or guest including those 21 and older.
 In addition, students are reminded that intoxication does not excuse offensive behavior and that disciplinary action will be taken against offenders.

 Alcohol is not permitted on University property.
 Violation of this University policy can result in dismissal from the University.
 Students may be referred to local or state assistance agencies for counseling services for alcohol misuse.
 Alcoholic beverages are permitted at events approved by the President of the University at the DACC and at approved “tailgating” events at Jack Stadium.

 Federal and state laws prohibit the use of illegal drugs.
 Students are expected to know about drugs and the law.
 If you are concerned about drugs or their usage, the Student Affairs staff would be glad to discuss the legal and psychological aspects of drug usage.